 Renowned artist Henri Matisse spent a good portion of his life in Nice, living in the city from 1918 until 1954, and he is honoured by this museum.
 The Musée Matisse has several permanent collections, mostly painted in Nice and many donated by the artist and his heir.
 The better known paintings include Nude in an Armchair with a Green Plant (1937), Nymph in the Forest (1935/1942) and Portrait of Madame Matisse (1905).
 There is also an ensemble of drawings including The Créole Dancer (1951) and Blue Nude IV (1952).
 Seeing his nude sketches today, you'll wonder why early critics denounced them as 'the female animal in all her shame and horror.'
 The museum opened in 1963 and is located near the Hotel Regina where Matisse used to reside.
 It is very attractively housed and the striking, colourful building is surrounded by an olive grove.
-The exhibits will give you a lot of insight into Matisse's process and technique which is a treat for enthusiasts.
+The exhibits give a lot of insight into Matisse's process and technique which is a treat for enthusiasts.
 There are guided tours of the museum on offer in French, English, Italian and German.

 Address: 164 Av. des Arènes de Cimiez